 Making Changes to Your Diet

-Welldoc’s Registered Dietitians believe that eating a well-balanced diet can help you manage your blood sugars and stabilize your weight.
+Welldoc’s Registered Dietitians believe that eating a well-balanced diet and setting SMART goals can help you manage your blood sugars and stabilize your weight.
 We also know there is not one best diet that works for everyone with type 2 diabetes.

 When deciding what changes you want to make to your meals, consider asking yourself these questions: